 where, $P=k-yp_1-(1-x-y)p_2$ and $\Delta_h=M_{Z^\prime}^2\left[x+(1-x)^2R_\ell-y(1-x-y)R_h\right]$ with $R_h=(M_h/M_{Z^\prime})^2$.
 As before, we assume $(m_\ell/M_h)^2\to 0$ to simplify the numerator.
 Thus, the momentum integration leads to

-Note that due to the chirality-flipping feature of Fig.~\ref{fig:loop2}\,(a), a lepton mass correction term given by $m_\ell\times \delta \mathcal{Y}_{h\ell}$, can originate at the one-loop level.
+Note that due to the chirality-flipping feature of Fig.~\ref{fig:loop}\,(g), a lepton mass correction term given by $m_\ell\times \delta \mathcal{Y}_{h\ell}$, can originate at the one-loop level.
 However, to have a physically acceptable lepton mass, Eq.~\eqref{eq:yuw1} must be renormalized.
-Using the on-shell renormalization scheme, a counter mass term can be obtained as $\delta_m=-i\,\Sigma(\slashed{p}=m_\ell)$ where $\Sigma(\slashed{p})$, the contribution from Fig.~\ref{fig:loop2}\,(b), can be defined as,
+Using the on-shell renormalization scheme, a counter mass term can be obtained as $\delta_m=-i\,\Sigma(\slashed{p}=m_\ell)$ where $\Sigma(\slashed{p})$, the contribution from Fig.~\ref{fig:loop}\,(h), can be defined as,

 Feynman parametrization followed by momentum integration results in,